artem-kyrylenko/bose_landing/README.md

-# Landing page for a store that sells speakers
+# Landing page for a store that sells speakers and headphones

 The landing page was created using HTML, SCSS, BEM, and JS.